top of page

 Laura

-I joined the Boscott Dance School in 2007 and immediately discovered a passion for dancing.
-It's a wonderful hobby for making new friends and providing a sense of confidence and achievement.
-I have completed the IDTA amateur awards up to and including International Supreme 4 and I display my awards with pride.
+Laura joined the Boscott Dance School in 2007 and quickly discovered a passion for dancing, finding it to be a wonderful hobby for making new friends and building confidence and achievement.
+She has completed the IDTA amateur awards up to and including International Supreme 4 and proudly displays her awards.

-As a full time carer I have a natural empathy for people and enjoy spending my leisure time helping out in classes and during the Monday social evening.
-I love seeing people improve their dancing.
+As a full-time carer, Laura brings a natural empathy to her role and enjoys spending her leisure time assisting in classes and during the Monday social evenings.
+Seeing pupils improve their dancing is a particularly rewarding experience.

 bottom of page